mirayatech/Note-App/README.md

 An app where you can take notes 📝

 ## About this project 🚀
-In this note app, users can easily add, edit, or delete their notes.
-The notes user has added to this app will be stored in the browser’s local storage so, they won’t remove on page refresh or tab close, and it is done with pure React.js.
+A note app with simple functionality for adding, editing, and deleting notes.
+This app is made with pure React.js and stores notes in the browser's local storage so they won't lose their contents when the page refreshes or tabs are closed.
 User can use markdown language in the note app.
 ## Technologies 🛠️
 * `React.js`